Retired Technical Communicator,

 My first book, Effective Prototyping with Excel: A practical handbook for developers and designers (Interactive Technologies), which I co-authored with my friends Jonathan Arnowitz, Michael Arent, and Nevin Berger, was published in 2009.

-See the articles archive for online versions of my articles from ACM interactions magazine.
+See the articles archive for online versions of my articles from ACM interactions magazine, from 2004 to 2008.